Parent Information Pack

 There is flexibility within Scouting which means that all young people, regardless of their abilities, can enjoy and achieve.

-We use Online Scout Manager (My.SCOUT) to enable us to deliver our Programme.
+We use Online Scout Manager (OSM and also known as My.SCOUT) to enable us to deliver our Programme.

 All information regarding the programme and events will come through email.
 You can visit the site at any time to review a child’s programme, sign up for events, look at badge progress, sign up to the parent rota, make payments and sign up to Giftaid.
 Please do embrace this functionality as we could not cope with the admin without it!

-We charge £120 a year for all weekly meetings and the annual fee to HQ which includes insurance for members.
-After your child has attended a couple of weeks, we will charge £12 a month through Online Scout Manager, with a payment holiday in July and August.
-Alternatively, you can pay the whole annual fee via Cheque to Pamber Heath Scout Group.
-We prefer not to accept cheques on a monthly basis due to the associated processing overhead for our volunteer Treasurer.
+We charge £150 a year for all weekly meetings and the annual fee to HQ which includes insurance for members.
+After your child has attended a couple of weeks, payment will be charged monthly through Online Scout Manager (OSM).
+We prefer not to accept cash or cheques on a regular basis due to the associated processing overheads.

 Please get in touch with any Leader or Executive Member who you feel comfortable speaking with, in utmost discretion, if you find these payments difficult as no child will be left behind.